ldutoit/genetic_trade_offs_simulations/README.md

 # genetic_trade_offs_simulations
-This repository contains the code necessary to replicate the simulations in Connallon et al.: Predicting the prevalence of genetic trade-offs among adaptive substitutions.
+This repository contains the code necessary to replicate the simulations in Connallon et al.: "Predicting the prevalence of genetic trade-offs among adaptive substitutions.".
+Evolution, 2024.

 The goal of this repository is to enhance reproducibility and to enable future research.
 For any questions, please post [here](https://github.com/ldutoit/genetic_trade_offs_simulations/issues).